 Vox Humana is a free online editorial journal that presents current ideas, trends, and research relating to the organ by leading musicians and scholars from around the world, and is an affiliate publication of the American Guild of Organists.
 Our articles are published every two weeks, and integrate innovative media with engaging content centered around practical issues relating to the organ profession.
 The journal is independently managed by an editorial board of organists and organbuilders based around the world.

-Katelyn Emerson, Associate Editor (Stuttgart), performs throughout North America, Europe, and Asia, showcasing eight centuries of music.
+Katelyn Emerson, Associate Editor (Champaign-Urbana), performs throughout North America, Europe, and Asia, showcasing eight centuries of music.
 She in a prizewinner in numerous international organ competitions, recently in the United States, France, Japan, and Russia.
-Through a German Academic Exchange Scholarship (DAAD), Katelyn is pursuing Master Orgel with Ludger Lohmann at the Musikhochschule Stuttgart (Germany), having completed a two-year tenure at Boston’s Church of the Advent.
+Through a German Academic Exchange Scholarship (DAAD), Katelyn recently completed a Master Orgel with Ludger Lohmann at the Musikhochschule Stuttgart (Germany), having previously completed a two-year tenure at Boston’s Church of the Advent.
 Katelyn’s bachelors degrees are from Oberlin College, with teachers including Hans-Ola Ericsson, James David Christie, Olivier Latry, Marie-Louise Langlais, and Ray Cornils.
 Recipient of a J. William Fulbright Study/Research Grant, Katelyn studied at the Conservatoire de Toulouse (France) with Michel Bouvard and Jan Willem Jansen.
 She regularly teaches in international organ academies and conventions, and her two CDs appear on the Pro Organo label.
 For more information, please visit www.katelynemerson.com.

 Kirk Michael Rich, Associate Editor (Atlanta), is the Director of Music at the parish of All Saints’, Atlanta (Episcopal).
-There, he directs the adult choir, oversees a children’s and youth choir program, manages a concert series, and presides over the Kenan Memorial Organ (John-Paul Buzard opus 29).
+There, he directs the adult choir, manages a concert series, and presides over the Kenan Memorial Organ (John-Paul Buzard opus 29).
 Dr. Rich has performed recitals in venues such as St. Thomas Church (New York City), the Kennedy Center, and at three national conventions of the American Guild of Organists.
 He has taken both third (2014) and second prize (2016) in the AGO’s National Young Artists’ Competition in Organ Performance, and his playing has been broadcast on American Public Media’s national radio program Pipedreams.
 Dr. Rich holds degrees from the University of Houston Moores School of Music, Indiana University’s Jacobs School of Music, and the Oberlin Conservatory.
 His teachers include Robert Bates, James David Christie, Douglas Reed, and Christopher Young.

 Bruce Shull, Associate Editor (Tacoma), an Ohio native, apprenticed as an organbuilder with John Brombaugh & Co. in Middletown, Ohio.
 He graduated Oberlin Conservatory of Music in 1977 where he studied organ with William Porter.
 From 1977 until 1981 he operated his own business as Shull Organbuilders in Charleston, West Virginia.
 He joined Taylor and Boody in 1981 where his major work was in voicing and design.
 He was manager for several projects including the resuscitation and complete restoration of the 1800 Tannnenberg organ in Winston-Salem, North Carolina with his account of the process published in Splendid Service, The Restoration of David Tannenberg’s Home Moravian Church Organ.
 He has authored articles appearing in The Organ Yearbook and the International Society of Organbuilders Journal.
 He has extensively studied and practiced reed and flue pipe scaling and voicing.
 In 2005, he relocated to the Pacific Northwest where he works with Paul Fritts & Co.
 Organbuilders in Tacoma, Washington.
 He enjoys flying as a hobby and is a licensed private pilot.